jog1t/aye-bucko/CONTRIBUTING.md

 Any suggestions are highly appreciated.

 ## Commits
-This projects is using [conventional commits](https://www.conventionalcommits.org/).
+This project is using [conventional commits](https://www.conventionalcommits.org/).

 ## Black pearl - The frontend app